Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-Now we combine the SOS decomposition~\cref{e:Q-sos-decomposition,e:R-sos-decomposition} with~\cref{eq:step_s4} to derive the desired SOS decomposition for $P(x)$.
-The process is relatively straightforward but cumbersome in notation, because we need to handle matrices of different dimension.
+The SOS decomposition~\cref{e:Q-sos-decomposition,e:R-sos-decomposition} can now be combined with~\cref{eq:step_s4} to derive the desired SOS decomposition for $P(x)$.
+The process is straightforward but cumbersome in notation, because we need to handle matrices of different dimensions.
 For each $i \in \{0,\ldots,q\}$ and $k \in \{1,\ldots,t\}$ define the matrices

 and note that